HobbaZ/react-app/README.md

 ## Description
 ### Project Aim ###
-Make web dev portfolio with React
+Make my web development portfolio with React

 ### What I Learnt ###
-How to use React
+Beginning to learn how to use React, I also learnt a little about iframe (mainly for displaying PDFs)

 ## Deployment
 You can view the [website link](https://hobbaz.github.io/react-portfolio/) here.